From a Thermistor to an All-Printed Temperature Sensor

 Jaclyn is a Digital Marketing Specialist on the BTI Team.
 Her main job responsibilities involve inbound marketing, content creation, and social media management.
 To get to know more about Jaclyn, check her out on LinkedIn!

-Topics: Health & Wellness, Innovation
+Topics: Medical, Innovation

 Where to start